raks753/AIML_Work/README.md

-# Repo_name1
+# Rakesh Submissions - PGP AIML Course
-This repository contains my works
+This repository contains my submissions to the ongoing exercises and projects as part of my AIML PG Program from Austin University

-This code contains answer to Practice Exercise 1 of Introduction to Python (PGP AIML course)